Christopher Bullock (civil servant): Royal Air Force

-In 1919, he became principal private secretary to Winston Churchill, then Secretary of State for Air.
+In 1919, Bullock became principal private secretary to Winston Churchill, then Secretary of State for Air.
 From then on until 1930, he served successive Secretaries of State including Sir Samuel Hoare and The Lord Thomson, fighting with Lord Trenchard, as Trenchard's right-hand man on the civilian side, against resistance and powerful forces within Whitehall and the hostility of the Navy and the Army to the establishment of a permanent independent Royal Air Force.

-On 12 June 1930, the prime minister, Ramsay MacDonald, agreed to his appointment as Permanent Under-Secretary at the age of 38.
+On 12 June 1930, the prime minister, Ramsay MacDonald, agreed to Bullock's appointment as Permanent Under-Secretary at the age of 38.
 He remains one of the youngest civil servants to have headed a British government department.

 During the 1930s, he worked with great determination under considerable pressure on the expansion of the RAF during the period in which the menace of Nazism rose in Germany.
 Bullock was personally committed to the policy of expansion and strove, against the pacific temper of the time, to awaken public and Parliament to the need to strengthen the RAF to meet the dangers that lay ahead.
 Even when Churchill was not in government during the 1930s, Bullock supplied him with figures on German air strength which Churchill used in attacking the government's policy of appeasement.
 His supporters included T. E. Lawrence, who wrote in 1934, "Bullock is doing well.
 I wish he was C.A.S.
-(Chief of the Air Staff) and the Air Council as well!".
+(Chief of the Air Staff) and the Air Council as well!"
 His achievements have been justly recognised in the accounts of rearmament and the role of the RAF during the Second World War.

 Described as "a man of brilliant youthful academic achievement and manic self regard", and by Trenchard as "the man with the finest brain I ever met with" and one of his own chief advisers, Bullock made powerful enemies – "but not in the Air Ministry!" – as he sought to impose his views of the emerging power of the aeroplane on the Armed Forces and the government.
 Among those who took against him was Sir Warren Fisher, the Head of the Civil Service, who was notorious for his wish to control senior appointments in the civil service and to second-guess defence policy.

-The survival of Britain in the Second World War was largely due to the foundations that Bullock laid for the vast expansion of the RAF.
-Of all the civil servants known by Lord Hankey, Secretary of the Cabinet, Bullock made by far the greatest creative contribution to the Defence effort.
-For ten peacetime years, Bullock worked as if already at war.
+Bullock's foundations laid for the vast expansion of the RAF partly ensured Britain's survival of the Second World War.
+Of all the civil servants known by Lord Hankey, Secretary of the Cabinet, Bullock stood amongst the greatest creative contributors to the home defence effort.